eiffel-community/eiffel-intelligence/wiki/confidence-level-modified-event-aggregation.md

 But there is no object with such id in the database and the aggregated object returns empty.
 The Eiffel event is added to the wait list.
 There it waits until an object with the requested id appears in the database.

+## Current aggregation
 After some time, the event is fetched again and the whole process starts from the beginning.
 The rule is extracted, and the ids are selected.
 This time the object with the required id exists in the database, but it was already aggregated with some other objects.
-The fetched object looks like that:
+The fetched object looks like below:

     {
           "_id": "6acc3c87-75e0-4b6d-88f5-b1a5d4e62b43",